-While beneficiaries cannot change their policy anytime, they can do so during the Annual Enrollment Period.
+While beneficiaries can’t change their policy anytime, they can do so during the Annual Enrollment Period.
 The AEP occurs each year from October to December, allowing beneficiaries to make changes quickly and efficiently.

 This time is ideal for adjusting your policy, so keep it in mind if you need to make any changes.

-How To Sign Up for Supplemental Medicare in Omaha
+How to sign up for Medicare plans in Omaha

-Supplemental Medicare coverage is an important decision, and we want to make sure Omaha residents have all the information they need to choose the best plan for their needs.
+Supplemental Medicare coverage is an important decision, and we want to ensure Omaha residents have all the information they need to choose the best plan for their needs.

 That’s why our team at Medigap.com is here to help.
 We can provide you with rates and advice so that you can feel confident in your decision.

-Contact us today via phone, or fill out our quick and convenient online rate form to be directly connected with the best rates available in Omaha, Nebraska.
+Contact us today via phone, or fill out our quick and convenient online rate form to directly connect with the best rates available in Omaha, Nebraska.